Steam Turbine Reheat Stop Valves Restoration

 Explicit and clearly defined cautions and options were recorded for future outages, including the seat contact work.
 The recommendations issued as part of the report went well beyond standard recommendations, giving both detail and rationale from MD&A’s unique knowledge and experience.

-Although work scope grew, the MD&A team improved upon the contracted schedule.
+Although the work scope grew, the MD&A team improved upon the contracted schedule.

 Email This article | Print This Article